neurospin/pypreprocess/README.rst

 Intra-subject preprocessing in pure Python (with no compiled code, etc.)
 ========================================================================
-A couple of modules for intra-subject preprocessing (slice-timing correction, motion-correction, coregistration, etc.) in pure (only using builtins and numpy/scipy official stuff, no compiled code, no wrappers) Python. have been implemented.
-To demo this feature, cd to the pypreprocess/examples directory, and run the following command:
+A couple of modules for intra-subject preprocessing (slice-timing correction, motion-correction, coregistration, etc.) in pure (only using builtins and numpy/scipy official stuff, no compiled code, no wrappers) Python have been implemented.
+To demo this feature, cd to the **pypreprocess/examples** directory, and run the following command:

        python purepython_preproc_demo.py